azer89/HelloVulkan/README.md

 The next step is light culling, where we calculate lights that intersect the clusters.
 This step removes lights that are too far from a fragment, leading to reduced light iteration inside the final fragment shader.

 Although I haven't done a proper testing, a Sponza scene with 1000+ point lights can be rendered at 60-100 FPS using a 3060M graphics card.
-Also, if there are too many lights end up inside the view frustum, especially when you zoom out, the frame rate will drop regardless, duh!
+Also, if too many lights end up inside the view frustum, especially when you zoom out, the frame rate will drop regardless, duh!

 https://github.com/azer89/HelloVulkan/assets/790432/66b9a30a-d187-495a-9879-8eb11a497087